ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 Usually, it is far more convenient to use [dynamic filtering rules](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering) in lieu of such generic static filters.

+#### `badfilter`

+To disable an existing filter.
+Sometimes, disabling an existing blocking filter is better than creating an exception filter.
+Just for example sake, let's say that a mind-absent filter list maintainer added the following filter in his list:

+    *$image

+Now all images from everywhere are blocked on your side.
+An exception filter (`@@*$image`) is not a good solution because it would also cause images which should be legitimately blocked from no longer being blocked.
+In such case, the `badfilter` option is best:

+    *$image,badfilter

+This will cause the `*$image` filter to be discarded.
+Just appending `,badfilter` to any instance of static network filter will prevent the loading of that filter.

 #### `document`

 For _block_ filters only.
 This will cause web pages which match the filter to be subjected to [strict blocking](https://github.com/gorhill/uBlock/wiki/Strict-blocking).